-HIST IS05 (3) History of Christianity II: Indigenous Christian History and Mission
+HIST IS05 (3) History of Christianity II: Indigenous Church History

-- Continuing on from History of Christianity II: Origins to Us, this course will examine ways in which the Indigenous church has been planted and has grown within North American and other Indigenous contexts.
+- Continuing on from History of Christianity I, this course will examine ways in which the Indigenous church has been planted and has grown within North American and other Indigenous contexts.
 Special emphasis will be given to its growth and development through the various attempts in its history to contextualize or indigenize Christianity.